I have hundreds of custom SPSS Scripts, Syntax & Macros which automate a wide variety of tasks.

 On nearly every study I work on, I end up graphing my results in Excel.
 It is very rare for me to graph the questions exactly as they were asked.
 I typically change the tense, streamline, or abbreviate long words.

 SurveyGizmo exports both SPSS syntax and data files.
 While the data file is convenient, I usually export the syntax file and use it as a start-point for creating a well-defined data file as well as custom labels.
-Here is the exported data file as well as a tweaked syntax file.

 To keep it simple, we’ll work from root directory of your C drive (“C:”).
 If you wish to save them elsewhere be sure you update the path to reflect where you save the files.